 On August 13, 2007, the Texas Commission on Environmental Quality (TCEQ) issued TPDES General Permit Number TXR040000, requiring small Municipal Separate Storm Sewer System (MS4s) to apply for authorization to discharge stormwater to surface waters in the State of Texas, defined as Waters of the United States.
 This new General Permit is issued pursuant to Section 26.040 of the Texas Water Code and Section 402 of the Clean Water Act.

-Trophy Club meets the definition of a small MS4, as defined in the permit document and must therefore make application to the TCEQ for authorization to discharge stormwater to surface waters in the state.
+Trophy Club meets the definition of a small MS4, as defined in the permit document and must, therefore, make application to the TCEQ for authorization to discharge stormwater to surface waters in the state.
 Application for coverage under this permit includes the submittal of a Notice Of Intent (NOI) form and preparation of a Storm Water Management Program (SWMP).
-The permit provides coverage for a five-year period, and requires an annual update and status report submittal to TCEQ.
-A copy of Trophy Club's SWMP is available to view online or you may request at copy from the Community Development.
+The permit provides coverage for a five-year period and requires an annual update and status report submittal to TCEQ.
+A copy of Trophy Club's SWMP is available to view online or you may request a copy from the Community Development.